mhorod/cacophony/DEVELOPMENT.md

 Its implementation should remain similar.

-Additionally, as the value returned from a function can now be of the structural type, the `getReturnRegister() : VirtualRegister` method should change its declaration to something like `getResultVariable() : ResultVariable` and the corresponding ReturnVariable (and allocation of its primitive fields) could be created in the constructor.
+Additionally, as the value returned from a function can now be of the structural type, the `getReturnRegister() : VirtualRegister` method should change its declaration to something like `getResultVariable() : Variable` and the corresponding `Variable` (and allocation of its primitive fields) could be created in the constructor.

 ### CFG Generation